apache/rocketmq-site/_docs/19-filter-by-sql92-example.md

 ---
-title: "Filter By SQL92 Example "
+title: "Filter Example "
 permalink: /docs/filter-by-sql92-example/
 excerpt: "How to filter messages by SQL92 in Apache RocketMQ."
 modified: 2017-04-26T16:35:00-04:00
 ---

-In most cases, tag is simple and useful to select message as you want.
+In most cases, tag is a simple and useful design to select message you want.
 For example:

 ```java
 DefaultMQPushConsumer consumer = new DefaultMQPushConsumer("CID_EXAMPLE");